Skip to content

 Why it stands out

 Soon is built for teams that have moved beyond simple weekly scheduling and need fewer manual fixes, clearer coverage, and better control after shifts are assigned.
-It combines drag-and-drop scheduling with stronger automation, forecasting, employee self-service, and day-of planning inside shifts.
+It combines drag-and-drop scheduling with stronger automation, forecasting, employee self-service, and planning within shifts.

 Available on